Milford High School (Ohio): Centralization: 1970—2000

 Student overcrowding continued into the 1970s as more families moved into the schools and Milford Schools struggled to find enough classroom space.
 In 1971, Milford Main became a middle school for sixth and seventh graders.
 Elementary grades were divided among the elementary schools while most kindergarten students attended classes in a variety of churches in the area.
 In 1978, another bond issue became necessary for the construction of more schools.
 The plan called for the construction of Boyd E. Smith Elementary and renovations or additions to Main, Miami Elementary on St. Rt.
 28, as well as the high school and junior high.
 In 1980, renovation work began at the high school (current junior high).
-The high school enrolled grades 10–12, and the adjacent Milford Junior High School campus enrolled grades 8 and 9.
-The first major renovation at One Eagles Way occurred in 1986.
-By 1987, students needed more space at the high school level, so the decision was made to renovate the then junior high and convert it to the high school.
-The renovated high school on Eagles Way opened in 1989.
-After 1990, the concept of neighborhood schools was a recurring theme for renovations, socializing, and outlook for Milford’s schools.
+On April 1, 2005, the high school was the site of a raid by Miami Township police following an undercover operation into drug trafficking at the school.

-2005 undercover drug operation
+Current MEVSD school buildings

-On April Fools' Day 2005, the high school was the site of a raid by Miami Township police and an undercover agent.
-Three students were charged with drug trafficking felonies as juveniles, three were expelled, two were jailed, and one arrestee was placed on suicide watch.
+Milford High School's graduating classes mostly come through the MEVSD neighborhood schools: